Haller double propels Ajax past PSV Eindhoven | Goal.com

 The 26-year-old has been delivering eye-catching performances since teaming up with the Sons of the Gods in January from Premier League club West Ham United.

-The attacker was handed his eighth appearance at Johan Cruijff Arena and made the most of opportunity to help his side secure all three points.
+The attacker was handed his eighth appearance at Johan Cruyff Arena and made the most of the opportunity to help his side secure all three points.

 The Ivory Coast international opened the scoring in the encounter in the 19th minute after receiving a timely assist from Davy Klaassen.